Insight - U.S. debt limit threat defanged on Wall Street

 "One of my high hopes for serving under Paul Ryan, is that we're not going to let these deadlines creep up on us again," said Blake Farenthold, a conservative Texas Republican.

-Ryan in October voted for a bill that would prioritise debt payments in the event the debt ceiling is not increased, indicating he does not consider such a scenario unthinkable.
+Ryan in October voted for a bill that would prioritize debt payments in the event the debt ceiling is not increased, indicating he does not consider such a scenario unthinkable.

 The measure, derided by Democrats as the "Pay China First Act" because Beijing holds $1.2 trillion in U.S. Treasury debt, drew a veto threat from the White House, which said the proposal would force defaults on other obligations, including payments to Medicare and veterans programs.